Senior podcaster Harry Leslie Smith says he'll 'drop dead' before he stops fighting for equality

 Smith says he won't stop working to advance the causes he believes in until his last breath.

-"I'll be doing this 'til I drop dead," he says.
+"I'll be doing this 'til I drop dead," he told Tremonti.

-"I don't think there's any greater challenge than to get people to wake up to a society that is taking advantage of their good nature," Smith says.
+"I don't think there's any greater challenge than to get people to wake up to a society that is taking advantage of their good nature," Smith said.

 "It's time ... that there will be a mini-revolution or something."